leanote/leanote/README.md

 ## 3. How to install Leanote

+Leanote contains: Leanote Web & Server (this repository), [Desktop app](https://github.com/leanote/desktop-app), [iOS](https://github.com/leanote/leanote-ios), [Android](https://github.com/leanote/leanote-android).
+And all the products are open source!

+You can install Leanote on your server, and use Leanote App (Desktop, iOs, Android) to sync notes with your self-hosted server.

+Welcome to sign up on https://leanote.com, Leanote team provide a stable and reliable service for you.

 More information about how to install Leanote please see:

 * [Leanote binary distribution installation tutorial](https://github.com/leanote/leanote/wiki/leanote-binary-distribution-installation-tutorial)
 * [Leanote develop distribution installation tutorial](https://github.com/leanote/leanote/wiki/leanote-develop-distribution-installation-tutorial)